TBEMSESG/smartthings_mqtt_datalink/README.md

 environment:
     SECRET: 'mydemosecret'
 ```
+>[!INFO]
-!!!INFO This string is used for the encryption and should be uniqe and random.
+>This string is used for the encryption and should be uniqe and random.

 Then run docker compose
 ```bash